microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-copilot/README.md

 1. Wait for the browser to navigate to Copilot for Microsoft 365.
 1. In Copilot for Microsoft 365 expand the side menu.
 1. Select **Product support**.
-1. Select the conversation starter `Tell me about the Eagle Air`.
+1. Select the conversation starter _Tell me about the Eagle Air_.
 1. Send the message.

 Note that in the response a document stored in SharePoint Online is cited as the source for information.

+Try these follow up messages:

+1. Tell me about Contoso Quad.
+1. Recommend a product suitable for a farmer.
+1. Explain why the Eagle Air is more suitable than Contoso Quad.

 > [!NOTE]
 > [Source code](../../src/declarative-copilot/) for this demo is available.